Locomotion types

 Artificial locomotion

 Physical locomotion is when movement in the virtual world is controlled by movement in the physical world.
-For example, walk, turn, or move through the virtual world by walking, turning, and moving in the physical world.
-With physical locomotion, the camera movement in the virtual world should match the exact movement of the physical headset, also known as 1 to 1 movement mapping.
+For example, you can walk, turn, or move through the virtual world by walking, turning, and moving in the physical world.
+With physical locomotion, the camera movement in the virtual world should match the exact movement of the physical headset, a concept known as 1-to-1 movement mapping.

 Visual of a user standing in the play area.

-There are many scenarios where it is necessary or useful to use artificial locomotion.
-The most common use of artificial locomotion is to make it possible for people to move through virtual environments that are larger than their physical playspace.
+There are many scenarios where using artificial locomotion is necessary or useful.
+The most common use of artificial locomotion is to enable people to move through virtual environments that are larger than their physical play space.
 We can move through the virtual world, or the virtual world moves around us.
 Sometimes, both happen at the same time.
-For example, movement can sometimes be controlled by, or in response to, the environment, like an elevator or a roller coaster.
+For example, movement can sometimes be controlled by or in response to the environment, such as an elevator or a roller coaster.

-Even if an app is designed primarily for physical locomotion, it’s possible to support artificial locomotion as well so people with limited space or mobility issues can experience the content.
+Even if an app is designed primarily for physical locomotion, it’s possible to support artificial locomotion as well, allowing people with limited space or mobility issues to experience the content.

 Illustration of a user teleporting in a fully immersive experience.